Ramstric/DFA-Tool-Delfiniti/README.md

 Lastly, the DFA method code is contained in the `DFA.py` file.
 This file contains two methods: the DFA method for a given window size and the DFA Plot method which sweeps through the window sizes and plots the result.

-The following descriptions are also found as docstrings in the code.
+The following descriptions are found as docstrings in the code.
+You may also refer to the example folder.

 ### DFA_Method
 ```python